College basketball: NCAA Division I

 In the early decades of college basketball, and well into the 1970s, many schools played as independents, with no conference membership.
 However, the rise of televised college sports in the 1980s led to the formation of many new conferences and the expansion of previously existing conferences.
-Currently, there are two Division I schools that play as independents: Chicago State and Hartford.
-Chicago State voluntarily left the Western Athletic Conference at the conclusion of the 2021-22 season, where it was a geographic outlier, while Hartford left the America East Conference to prepare for a move to Division III, and competed as an independent for one season only.
-Prior to this, the last Division I school to play as an independent in basketball was NJIT, which was forced to go independent in 2013 after the collapse of its former all-sports league, the Great West Conference, and later joined the ASUN Conference in 2015.
+There are currently no Division I independent schools.
+The most recent D-I independent was Chicago State, which joined the Northeast Conference for the 2024–25 season.

 NCAA Division II

-As of the 2022–23 college basketball season, there are 23 Division II basketball conferences:
+As of the 2025–26 college basketball season, there are 23 Division II basketball conferences: